NazimovAleksandr/calculator-private-gallery/README.md

-# Calculator - File Blocking
+# Calculator - Private Gallery

 This is a project that provides users with the ability to hide their files behind the calculator functionality.